Severe Storms Likely Tuesday

-The nice weekend weather continues Monday!
-Morning clouds give way to mostly sunny skies in the afternoon.
-Highs will be in the mid 60s.

-Overnight, a few clouds start to push in, and the wind begins to strengthen.
-This keeps us warmer, in the upper 40s for Tuesday morning.

-Tuesday will be warm and windy, with most of eastern Nebraska climbing into the low 80s.
-Western Iowa will be a touch cooler with highs in the mid and upper 70s.
-There will be a number of clouds around, which could give way to some scattered sprinkles, but there should be some afternoon sunshine.
+Tuesday will be warm and windy, with most of eastern Nebraska climbing into the mid and upper 80s.
+Western Iowa will be a touch cooler with highs in the upper 70s and low 80s.
+There will be a number of clouds around, which could give way to some scattered sprinkles through the early afternoon, but there should be some sunshine later in the day.

-Then we have to watch for two rounds of storms, both of which could be strong to severe.
-Shortly after the evening commute, a few spotty storms could develop along the Missouri River and into western Iowa.
-These will not be widespread.
+Then we have to watch for two rounds of storms, both of which could be severe.
+Around the evening commute, a few spotty storms could develop along the Missouri River then push east into western Iowa from 5-8 pm.
+This requires us pumping in enough severe weather ingredients in the afternoon.
+If we don't, these won't even develop, but if they do, they would be very strong supercell storms.
+These would have a higher threat for stronger tornadoes and extra-large hail.

-A cold front comes through later in the night, moving from west to east, which kicks off a better chance for storms.
-These may not develop until the cold front gets closer to far eastern Nebraska, which may spare some our of western cities like York and Columbus from the stormy weather.
-Storms become more likely around 8 to 9 pm towards the Omaha metro, then expand into western Iowa.
-The bulk of the storms are likely out of western Iowa by 2 am.

-All types of severe weather will be possible including large hail, damaging winds, and tornadoes.
+The second round of potentially severe weather will be a line of storms ahead of a cold front moving from northwest to southeast.
+Again, exactly when and how far west these develop will be determined by how the afternoon plays out.
+If they develop over northeast Nebraska, it would be around 6 pm, give or take an hour.
+The line is more likely to be developed as it nears the Omaha metro closer to 8/9 pm.
+It then pushes into western Iowa, with the severe threat ending by 1 am.
+The line of storms will have the potential to create damaging winds, pockets of large hail, and a few weaker tornadoes.

 Behind the cold front, Wednesday will be colder and windy.
 Highs will be in the low 50s.
-We may have to dodge a few raindrops and snowflakes during the day, mainly in western Iowa.
+We may have to dodge a few snowflakes during the day, mainly in western Iowa.
+The strong wind and low humidity also combine for a very high fire danger, so not outdoor burning or anything that could start a fire.

 A few more clouds move in Friday with highs in the mid 50s.